Braided Histories: Modernist Abstraction and Woven Textiles

 In partnership with the Department of Art History and Archaeology at the University of Maryland

-To kick off the symposium, Stephanie Porras will give the George Levitine Lecture “How Not to Do Global Art History” at the University of Maryland on March 1.
-Then, join us at the National Gallery on March 2 for presentations by graduate students from the mid-Atlantic region.
+Stephanie Porras presented the George Levitine Lecture “How Not to Do Global Art History” at the University of Maryland on March 1.
+Presentations by graduate students from the mid-Atlantic region were held at the National Gallery on March 2.

 Women in Art and Music: An Early Modern Global Conference